What is a Toyota certified collision center?

 OEM parts for Toyota vehicles

-Toyota OEM parts are manufactured to the same specifications as the original parts installed at the factory.
-This means:
+Toyota OEM (Original Equipment Manufacturer) parts are manufactured to the same specifications as the original parts installed at the factory.
+Benefits include:

-- Exact fit: No modification or trimming required during installation
+- Exact fit, No modification or trimming required

-- Material match: Steel grades, aluminum alloys, and plastic compounds match the original
+- Material match, Steel grades, aluminum alloys, and plastics match original

-- Sensor compatibility: Housings and brackets for cameras and radar are engineered to maintain correct sensor positioning
+- Sensor compatibility, Housings and brackets maintain correct sensor positioning

 Aftermarket parts for Toyota vehicles